zsparal/api-documentation/source/guides/checkout.rst

 ---------------------------------------------
 Single Click payments increase conversion.
 This feature allows your customers who have paid with `credit card <https://www.mollie.com/en/payments/credit-card>`_ to complete their next payments with just one click.
-A recognizable credit card with information gathered from the customers' previous payment is presented and allows the customer to reuse this payment details.
+A recognizable credit card with information gathered from the customers' previous payment is presented and allows the customer to reuse this card.

 #.
 Create a unique customer using the :doc:`Customers API </reference/v2/customers-api/create-customer>`.
 #.
 Store the customer's ``id`` safely in your database.
 It's needed for performing Payments API calls for the customer.